 BIOS setting Meaning Setting options Effect Execute-Disable Bit Option for enabling or disabling hardware Enabled Enables this function.
 Capability support for prevention of data execution.
 Disabled Disables this function.
 Hyper Threading Hyper threading technology enables a Enabled Enables this function.
-Technology multitude of logical processors.
+Technology single physical processor to appear as a multitude of logical processors.
 This technology allows the operating system to get more out of the internal processor resources, which in turns leads to increased performance.
 Disabled Disables this function.
 Information: This setting should only be disabled when using an operating system older than Windows XP.
-Intel (R) SpeedStep Option for controlling the Intel(R) Enabled SpeedStep technology enabled. (tm) tech processor clock speed is increased or decreased according to the amount of calculations that must be made.
+Intel (R) SpeedStep Option for controlling the Intel(R) Enabled SpeedStep technology enabled. (tm) tech SpeedStep(TM) technology.
+The processor clock speed is increased or decreased according to the amount of calculations that must be made.
 As a result, the power consumption depends largely on the processor load.
 Disabled Disables SpeedStep technology.
-Boot CPU Speed On AC This setting is used to define the maximum or minimum CPU speed during Minimum CPU starts with minimum speed during the boot procedure.
+Boot CPU Speed On AC This setting is used to define the maximum or minimum CPU speed during Minimum CPU starts with minimum speed during the boot procedure. the boot procedure.
 However, the operating system can change the speed during operation.
-Maximum CPU s CPU starts with maximum speed during the boot procedure.
+Maximum CPU starts with maximum speed during the boot procedure.
 Intel(R) C-STATE tech This setting allows the operating system to set processor clock rates on its own, thereby saving energy.
 Enabled Enables this function.
 The processors are run at different frequencies, thereby saving energy.
 Disabled Disables this function.
 Both processors are run at the same frequency.
-Enhanced C- This setting allows the operating system Enabled Enables this function.
-Sidles thereby saving energy.
+Enhanced C- States 1) This setting allows the operating system Enabled Enables this function.
+States ' to set processor clock rates on its own, thereby saving energy.
 Disabled Disables this function.